vincent-legoll/glancing/README.rst

 #.
 What is this
 ===============

-This is a compilation of helper scripts to ease importing VM images into an OpenStack glance service.
+This is a few helper scripts to ease importing VM images into an OpenStack glance service.
 It can handle various kind of VM image source metadata, as well as work directly with local files.

 #.
 Features